Binju-16/gen_ai_course/roadmap.md

 ## 14. Risks and Limitations

 ### Risks:
-- **LLM hallucination:** AI invents metrics or rules not in policy
+- **Model quality:** Mistral 7B is smaller than GPT-4, may hallucinate or miss details
-  - Mitigation: Always show confidence score + require human review
+  - Mitigation: Extra grounding examples, simpler prompts, confidence scores

-- **Policy ambiguity:** Poorly written rules confuse the AI
-  - Mitigation: Flag ambiguities; suggest clarifying questions

-- **Cost overruns:** OpenAI API calls add up
-  - Mitigation: Use GPT-4o mini, monitor token usage, set budget limits

-- **Deployment issues:** Streamlit or API goes down
+- **Slow inference:** First deployment ~2-3 min, but cached after
-  - Mitigation: Document local setup in README; include example outputs
+  - Mitigation: Document in README; test locally first

+- **Memory limits:** Streamlit Cloud has 1GB RAM limit (tight, but OK for MVP)
+  - Mitigation: Use model caching; may need to optimize if slow

 ### Limitations (Document Clearly):
 - This is a **prototype, not production-ready**
 - **Human review is mandatory**—AI output is guidance only
 - Handles text policies; complex PDFs require manual text extraction
 - Works best for English-language policies
+- Mistral 7B will miss some nuances that GPT-4 catches (acceptable for MVP)
 - May not handle edge cases or novel rule types
+- **No API costs, but slower inference than OpenAI (trade-off for free)**

 ---